 CONSULTANT ELIGIBILITY: It is a basic tenet of the Department's contracting program that contracts are procured in a fair, open and competitive manner.
 The Department requires that Consultants representing the Department

 must be free of conflicting professional or personal interests.
 In order to prevent potential conflicts of interest, the Department has established guidelines to be followed by professional services Consultants.
 Please familiarize

-yourself with the requirements of Procedure No. 375-030-006, also known as: "Restriction on Consultants' Eligibility to Compete for Department Contracts".
+yourself with the requirements of Procedure No. 375-030-006, also known as: "Conflict of Interest Procedure for Department Contracts".
 By submitting a Letter of Response, the Consultant certifies that they

 In addition to the restrictions identified in Procedure No. 375-030-006, please be advised of the following prohibition: A consultant firm or its affiliate who was the Designer or Engineer of Record is precluded from bidding on the same